Why You Should Steer Clear of All Proprietary Blends

 In order to demonstrate how proprietary blend labeling allows manufacturers to take advantage of consumers, we'll take a closer look at turmeric curcumin — one of the best-selling health supplements today that is often sold as a proprietary blend.

 As most health aficionados know, in order to make a turmeric product absorbable for the human body, black pepper, also known as Bioperine, must be added.
 So, to produce this supplement a manufacturer must purchase four ingredients:

 As you can see, high-quality turmeric curcumin could end up being extremely expensive for a manufacturer.
 So what do they do?
 Cut corners.

 They’ll use 99% turmeric and ginger, 0.005% curcumin, and 0.005% Bioperine; essentially saving themselves money at the detriment of a supplement that actually works.

 Even worse, it goes completely unnoticed and impossible for customers to spot.

-The best way to avoid purchasing an ineffective proprietary blend is to avoid purchasing one entirely.
 Proprietary blend supplements crowd the market and take the attention away from products that actually work, giving customers only a small fraction of the potential benefits they could get from a quality-made supplement.